As society, we are collectively indebted to our soldiers: Rajnath | Politics

 - India

-The people of the country are collectively indebted to the soldiers who protect India's borders, Defence Minister Rajnath Singh said here on Saturday.
+The people of India are collectively indebted to the soldiers who protect the country's borders with a strong sense of national pride, Defence Minister Rajnath Singh has said.

-The principle of ''security first'' flows from ''India first'', he said at a programme organised by the Maruti Veer Jawan Trust here to honour and offer monetary support to the families of 131 martyred soldiers.
+The principle of ''security first'' flows from ''India first'', he said at a programme organised here on Saturday by the Maruti Veer Jawan Trust here to honour and offer monetary support to the families of 131 martyred soldiers.

 ''All those working within the borders of this nation, whether they are scientists, businessmen, persons engaged in any profession or those running the government, are able to do so because our brave soldiers are protecting our borders with a strong sense of national pride,'' Singh said in his speech.